erich666/McUsd/README.md

 ![Mac Preview](/images/mac_preview.png "Mac Preview")

 Lights and camera are not translated.
 Overall the content looks good, with no z-buffer problems with cutouts.
+However, note that the bumps on the right side of the prismarine block look lit from below, probably because of the missing scale/bias on the normal map.

 This view shows the problem with the texturing on the grassy plain: